-Worth noting, based on PETS eligibility data, OVR can report that there was a total of 97 participants who were coded "Student with a Disability" at some point and received Job Coaching in SFY 2017-18 Q1.
+Worth noting, based on PETS eligibility data, OVR can report that there was a total of 114 participants who were coded "Student with a Disability" at some point and received Job Coaching in SFY 2017-18 Q4.

-Table 5: People with Disabilities Working in Part-Time or Summer Jobs Who are Receiving Job Coaching Services and Had Been Students While OVR Customers
+Table 6: People with Disabilities Working in Part-Time or Summer Jobs Who areReceiving Job Coaching Services and Had Been Students While OVR Customers

-SFY 17-18 SFY 17-18 SFY 17-18 SFY 17-18
+SFY 17-18 SFY 17-18 SFY 17-18 SFY 17-18 Total

 Q1 Q2 Q3 Q4

-97 N/A N/A N/A
+97 91 113 114 415

-(vi) High School Students with Disabilities Who Enter Competitive Integrated Employment within Three Months of Their Graduation

-The number of high school students with disabilities working within three months of graduation is imperfect due to several factors.
-First, OVR may only take a successful placement (Status 26 Closure) after 90 days of employment in a competitive integrated employment setting.
+(vi) High School Students with Disabilities Who Enter Competitive Integrated Employment within Three Months of Their Graduation placement (Status 26 Closure) after 90 days of employment in a competitive integrated employment setting.
 As a result, many students who become employed over the summer would not be able to be closed until their employment is stable and the 90-day period has passed, according to federal guidelines.
-OVR is also not often informed or aware of an employment outcome initially causing delays in data entry which can impact the timeliness of outcome reporting.
+OVR is also not often informed or aware of an employment outcome initially, causing delays in data entry which can impact the timeliness of outcome reporting.
 Additionally, OVR may provide Pre-Employment Transition Services (PETS) to potentially eligible students but does not have formal cases open to track outcomes of those activities.
 Federal guidelines only require that we track the services and expenditure of funds for potentially eligible students.
 Thus, students who participate in PETS activities who are potentially eligible may go to work, but OVR is unable to track that information to take credit for it.
 Finally, the students who do open cases often require multiple services to become successfully employed and those services, which can include supported employment, post-secondary training and/or other services, can take several years to complete.
 OVR remains committed to serving students with disabilities and ensuring that the services necessary for them to become competitively employed are available.